ReplayProject/ReplayHoneypots/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## :sparkles: About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project strives to provide a highly configurable, low interaction honeypot and a system to handle multi-node deployments.

-The Replay honeypots are a security tool designed to monitor and collect information about the networks they are deployed on.
+The Replay honeypots are a security tool designed to monitor and collect network information from deployment.
 This project began in 2019, and has been growing in multiple ways.
-In July 2020 it was made open source!
+In July 2020, it was made open source!
 The most notable components of the system are the:

 -   Honeypots
 -   Management System
     -   Data Collection / Export Solution
     -   Frontend Analysis
-    -   ReplayCLI
+    -   Replay Command Line Interface (CLI)
 -   Deployment Strategy

 Currently, the project supports **Docker** and **Baremetal** deployment options, although Docker is simpler for managing multiple devices simutaneously.

-To expedite the analysis of honeypots’ logs, a web-based management frontend was created with local authentication using Node.js, Passport.js, and Vue.js.
+To expedite the analysis of honeypots’ logs, a web-based management frontend was created with local authentication using `Node.js`, `Passport.js`, and `Vue.js`.
 The frontend provides a way for users to query the log database as well as be alerted of potential attacks, problems, and/or configuration changes of deployed honeypots.
-The user may also export data to an external SIEM (Security Information and Event Management System) by utilizing the database's API.
+The user may also export data to an external Security Information and Event Management System **(SIEM)** by utilizing the database's API.

-Additionally, we have created an automated deployment and configuration tool called the HoneyCLI.
+Additionally, progress is being made on an automated deployment and configuration tool called the ReplayCLI.
 This is a command line tool that assists in the administration of honeypots.
-This tool assumes that the user has set up SSH keys to connect to the system which they intend to deploy a honeypot on.
-Although it uses Docker for its deployment, this tool can also be configured to deploy honeypots on bare-metal machines.
+This tool assumes that the user has set up SSH keys to connect to the system on which they intend to deploy a honeypot.
+This tool is primarily used to deploy honeypots on bare-metal machines.

-### Built With
+### :computer: Built With

 |  Replay Honeypots   |     Replay Manager      |
 | :-----------------: | :---------------------: |